Should I Paint My Kitchen Cabinets? 9 Questions to Ask Before Getting Started

 paint samples on cabinet

-The Fusion Mineral Paint products we used in Thea's kitchen also have excellent adhesion and durability, and they come in a broad range of beautiful colors.
+The Fusion Mineral Paint we used in Thea's kitchen also have excellent adhesion and durability, and it comes in a broad range of beautiful colors.

 paint samples on cabinet